 After replacing the line, as shown above, restart your Apache server and check the results.

-Using X-Cart versions 5.3.1 and earlier, enabling mod_rewrite will enable the "Enable clean URLs" button in the Environment section of the store's Admin area.
+In X-Cart v5.3.1 and earlier, enabling mod_rewrite will enable the "Enable clean URLs" button in the Environment section of the store's Admin area.

 Nginx Setup